 As police technology continues to evolve, law enforcement leaders have a powerful stake in staying well-informed about these advanced capabilities — both their positive impact on the safety of officers and the public, and the ethical questions involving rights to privacy.

 Police chiefs and agency executives will need to understand the pros and cons to make informed recommendations on what technologies their departments and communities should be investing in.
 Retired California police chief Jim Davis explains that, when he started his career, “if we were 10 to 20 years behind in technology it really didn’t matter that much.
 But now, if you are 10 to 20 days behind in your technology the bad guys are getting way ahead of you.”

-Chief Davis, a graduate of the online Master’s in Law Enforcement and Public Safety Leadership program offered by University of San Diego, emphasizes the importance of lifelong learning for any law enforcement leader wishing to stay abreast of the accelerated pace of police technology development.
+Chief Davis, a faculty member of the online Master’s in Law Enforcement and Public Safety Leadership program offered by University of San Diego, emphasizes the importance of lifelong learning for any law enforcement leader wishing to stay abreast of the accelerated pace of police technology development.
 “It is clear that our profession has become much more complicated.
 Now more than ever, continuing education is a critical component of your ability to lead your organization and serve your communities.”